What is Bell’s palsy?

 When moisture chambers and patches are not enough, eyelid weights can be prescribed to help you close your eye.
 These weights can either be self-adhered to your eyelid every day, or surgically sewn onto your eyelid by your eye doctor.
 While these eyelid weights can be effective in protecting your eye, they can affect your vision clarity.

-If you are experiencing symptoms of Bell’s palsy, contact an eye doctor as soon as possible for an accurate diagnosis.
+If you are experiencing symptoms of Bell’s palsy, schedule an appointment with an eye doctor near you as soon as possible for an accurate diagnosis.

 Though Bell’s palsy is not a life-threatening condition, its symptoms can mimic a stroke, so a quick and accurate diagnosis is crucial.